 > "Briefly stated, the Gell-Mann Amnesia effect is as follows.
 You open the newspaper to an article on some subject you know well.
 In Murray’s case, physics.
 In mine, show business.
-You read the article and see the journalist has absolutely no understanding of either the facts or the issues.
+You read the article and see the journalist has absolutely no understanding of either the facts or

 We all know by now the best zoom lens is any lens plus your feet.
 Getting closer to your subject is an easy way to create more compelling images.
 But what does “closer” mean?
 Engaging your subject and discovering what makes your subject compelling is the “closer” we need to